devhpes/my-reads-react-app/README.md

 # MyReads Project

 My Reads react project is built on react framework.
 This uses react best feature like components.
+In the MyReads project, we have to create a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+The project emphasizes using React to build the application and provides an API server and client library that you will use to persist information as you interact with the application.

 ## TL;DR